Exploring Socially Engaged Practice in Museums and Galleries

 Socially engaged approaches and practices in museums and galleries of all kinds are rapidly evolving.
 A deep commitment to meeting the needs of audiences and society at large characterises increasing numbers of museums, galleries and similar cultural organisations across the world.
 This module equips you with the historical, theoretical, and practice-based knowledge to put values-driven museums and galleries into a context, and consider how such approaches can be progressed and defended in the face of political and philosophical challenges and a difficult funding climate.

-- Museums and galleries’ relationship to human rights and social justice issues
+- Museums’ and galleries’ relationships with human rights and social justice movements